christopherhuntley/ba505-docs/Tutorials/CourseCatalogDemo/Part3.md

     - fees
     - description

-  When you are done delete the `pass` statement that was acting as a placeholder for you new code.
+  When you are done delete the `pass` statement that was acting as a placeholder for your new code.
   How did you do?
 The finished code should look like this:

     ```python